SharePoint/sp-dev-docs/docs/general-development/color-palettes-and-fonts-in-sharepoint.md

 ```

-  For more information, see  [How to: Create a master page preview file in SharePoint 2013](how-to-create-a-master-page-preview-file-in-sharepoint.md)
+  For more information, see  [How to: Create a master page preview file in SharePoint](how-to-create-a-master-page-preview-file-in-sharepoint.md)